mozilla/data-docs/src/datasets/non_desktop/apple_app_store/reference.md

 ```

 ## Scheduling
-The job to retrieve the raw data from the Apple App Store can be found in [github](https://github.com/mozilla/app-store-analytics-export).
+The job to retrieve the raw data from the Apple App Store can be found in [the `app-store-analytics-export` repository](https://github.com/mozilla/app-store-analytics-export).
 The export results in individual metrics grouped by a single dimension.
 These exports are initially loaded into the [`apple_app_store_exported`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=apple_app_store_exported&page=dataset) datasource.
 The exports are scheduled in [`airflow`](https://github.com/mozilla/telemetry-airflow/blob/master/dags/app_store_analytics.py).
-The job to create the derived tables found in [`moz-fx-data-marketing-prod.apple_app_store`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=apple_app_store&page=dataset) can be found in [`bigquery-etl`](https://github.com/mozilla/bigquery-etl/tree/master/sql/apple_app_store).
+The job to create the derived tables found in [`moz-fx-data-marketing-prod.apple_app_store`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=apple_app_store&page=dataset) can be found in [`bigquery-etl` under `apple_app_store`](https://github.com/mozilla/bigquery-etl/tree/master/sql/apple_app_store).